IPMI-ICNS-UKE/sparsam/README.md

 In the future we aim to provide benchmarks and data splits for additional medical datasets and methods.

 ## Features
-- Ready to use reimplemntation of the dino algorithm
+- Ready to use reimplemntation of the DINO algorithm
   - easy evaluation of new data-sets
   - reproducability our results
 - Easily adjustable classes for custom student-teacher trainings setups